 While for small searches you might be OK downloading everything at once, it is better to download in batches.
 You use the retstart and retmax parameters to specify which range of search results you want returned (starting entry using zero-based counting, and maximum number of results to return).
+Sometimes you will get intermittent errors from Entrez, HTTPError 5XX, we use a try except pause retry block to address this.
 For example,